Aleph-Alpha/std/docs/v1/tracer.md

 The tracer package offers a simplified interface for implementing distributed tracing in Go applications.
 It abstracts away the complexity of OpenTelemetry to provide a clean, easy\-to\-use API for creating and managing trace spans.

+### Architecture

+The package follows the "accept interfaces, return structs" Go idiom:

+- Tracer interface: Defines the contract for tracing operations
+- TracerClient struct: Concrete implementation of the Tracer interface
+- Span interface: Defines the contract for span operations
+- Constructor returns \*TracerClient \(concrete type\)
+- FX module provides both \*TracerClient and Tracer interface

+This design allows:

+- Direct usage: Use \*TracerClient for simple cases
+- Interface usage: Depend on Tracer interface for testability and flexibility
+- Zero adapters needed: Consumer code can use type aliases

 Core Features:

 - Simple span creation and management